John Pankow: Career

 While visiting a friend in New York City, Pankow auditioned for, and won, a role in an episode of PBS' Great Performances entitled "Life on the Mississippi".
 He went on to perform in several Off-Broadway productions including Aristocrats, Italian American Reconciliation, and the New York Shakespeare Festival's The Tempest, Two Gentlemen of Verona and Henry VIII.
 He subsequently made it to Broadway with Serious Money, The Iceman Cometh, and as Wolfgang Amadeus Mozart in Amadeus, replacing Tim Curry in the role and subsequently replacing him for a touring production.

-After minor supporting roles in The Hunger and Rambo: First Blood Part II, he had his first starring role on-screen in To Live and Die in L.A. as rookie Secret Service agent John Vukovich, starring opposite William Petersen and Willem Dafoe.
-Pankow was cast after director William Friedkin deliberately sought out young, relatively-unknown stage actors for the project.
+After minor roles in The Hunger (1983) and Rambo: First Blood Part II (1985), Pankow had his first large role on-screen in To Live and Die in L.A.
+(1985) as rookie Secret Service agent John Vukovich, starring opposite William Petersen and Willem Dafoe.
+Pankow - who had previously appeared alongside Dafoe in The Hunger - was cast after director William Friedkin deliberately sought out young, relatively-unknown stage actors for the project.
 After casting fellow Chicagoan Petersen, the old friend reached out to Pankow, who brought him to Friedkin who cast him on the spot.
+Pankow landed another major supporting role in The Secret of My Success (1987) opposite Michael J. Fox, and played Demi Moore's husband in Mortal Thoughts (1991).
+Pankow also appeared in films directed by Matthew Robbins (Batteries Not Included, 1987), George A. Romero (Monkey Shines, 1988), Oliver Stone (Talk Radio, 1988), and John Frankenheimer (Year of the Gun, 1991).

-He subsequently appeared for eight seasons as Ira Buchman on the NBC sitcom Mad About You, where he was nominated for four Screen Actors Guild Awards for Outstanding Performance by an Ensemble in a Comedy Series.
+Pankow subsequently appeared for eight seasons as Ira Buchman on the NBC sitcom Mad About You, where he was nominated for four Screen Actors Guild Awards for Outstanding Performance by an Ensemble in a Comedy Series.
 He was a series regular on the Showtime/BBC series Episodes, playing American television executive Merc Lapidus.
 He has since appeared in numerous films and television series.

 Personal life

-Pankow has been married to actress Kristine Sutherland since 1986, and they have one daughter together.
+Pankow has been married to actress Kristine Sutherland since 1986 and they have one daughter together.
 He resides in New York City.